xp44mm/Notebook/ConcurrencyCookbook/07 Testing.md

 }
 ```

 The code simulates a network delay of half a second.
 It's important to note that this unit test does not take half a second to run; on my machine, it takes about 70 milliseconds.
 The half-second delay only exists in virtual time.
-The other notable difference in this unit test is that it isn't asynchronous; since you're using TestScheduler, all your tests can complete immediately.
+The other notable difference in this unit test is that it isn't asynchronous; since you're using `TestScheduler`, all your tests can complete immediately.

 Now that everything is using test schedulers, it's easy to test timeout situations: